The engine instance.

 Hosting engine instance.

-if the component is destroyed, false
+true if the component is destroyed, false otherwise.

-If WonderlandEngine.erasePrototypeOnDestroy is true
+If WonderlandEngine.erasePrototypeOnDestroy is true,

 reading a custom property will not work: